timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 3. REG, ADDRESS, OPCODE

-I don't know which one is the most efficient but I would assume #1 because that's what the lecture notes mostly use. :/
+I don't know which one is the most efficient but I would assume #1 because that's what the lecture notes mostly use. :/ There is also some stusff on instruction format regarding intel processors on slide 10 of Pentium architecture: registers & addressing modes.

 **(iii.)**